gvwilson/sdxjs/file-backup/index.md

 <%- include('/inc/file.html', {file: 'check-existing-files.js'}) %>

+<%- include('/inc/fig.html', {
+    id: 'file-backup-toctou',
+    img: '/static/tools-small.jpg',
+    alt: 'Time of check/time of use race condition',
+    cap: 'Race condition when time of check and time of use are not the same.',
+    fixme: true
+}) %>

 -   Manually create testing directories with manufactured (shortened) hashes

 <%- include('/inc/multi.html', {pat: 'tree-test.*', fill: 'sh out'}) %>